 When I first wrote Fortune, the idea was to tie up the In Between Days series.

 I was not tired of the characters or of their situations, but it seemed as if they needed an end point.
 Furthermore, I was thinking about the canon episode, These Are The Voyages, and trying to make some sense of it.
 I came to the conclusion that the professional writers wanted some end of series closure and they also wanted some ownership of the fate of what was possibly the most popular character.

 When Temper ends, Lili has some surprising and wonderfully good news for Malcolm.
 When Fortune starts, Malcolm is processing it.
 Jonathan Archer asks him what’s wrong.
 But nothing is wrong – everything is very, very right, but it’s also rather private.
 A joyful celebration is held, and the family is then reunited for Declan‘s birth.
 The family sweetly dreams together, and the relationships are reinforced.
 These are between Melissa and Leonora, Doug and Melissa, Lili and Doug, and Malcolm and Lili.

 Leonora in particular has a wonderfully vivid dream of Billie Holliday singing “God Bless the Child“.

 It seems like everything is right.

 But there are storm clouds on the horizon.
-There is unfinished business, and it needs to be resolved before the family can truly move forward.
+There is unfinished business, and it needs to come to a resolution before the family can truly move forward.

 Too many specifics will mean revealing too many spoilers.
 Suffice it to say, the story does not end the series.
-I am happy to continue these stories, and to give these characters and their overall family their measures of forever, either in this life or in whatever may or may not come beyond.
+I am happy to continue these stories.
+Because I want to give these characters and their overall family their measures of forever.
+So that is either in this life or in whatever may or may not come beyond.